 this

 embodies the current instance.
-Such a self-reference must be avoided in EJB because a given object representing in memory a/some component(s) is not a portable reference across Java EE VMs.
+Such a self-reference must be avoided in EJB because it is not a valid reference across Java EE VMs.
+Indeed, a given object representing in memory a/some component(s) is, by definition, stationary in its Java EE VM (i.e., not mobile across Java EE VMs).
 Instead ofthis

-, a self-reference on the current component is required when, for instance, one wants to pass the component as argument of a business function.
-Here is the way of getting a reference on the “current” component instead of usingthis
+, a self-reference on any “current” component is required when, for instance, one wants to pass the component as argument of a business functionGetting a reference on “current” component (instead of using

 Key features